Scholar-6/brillder/public/terms.md

   	‘exchange rate’ - for example, reducing value  in cases where an individual has won a large number of brills from a competition in which there were few or no other competitors.

-8 **Promotional Context of Prize Claims** The ability to exchange brills for real cash prizes requires Brillder to be able to obtain  information from winners, as well as  the permission to post such information.
+8 **Promotional Context of Prize Claims**.
+The ability to exchange brills for real cash prizes requires Brillder to be able to obtain  information from winners, as well as  the permission to post such information.
 This information may include full name, school, college or institution where the winner studies (if in full time study), the winner’s academic year group and age, and a selfie